vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 310 LOKAMANYA TILAK

-Mr. Tilak in his unconscious state, reveal the back- ^ound of his mind.
-He braved the terrors of gaol-Ufe, he could Uve down all obloquy, persecution and misre- presentation on the strength of this Faith.
+Mr. Tilak in his unconscious state, reveal the back###^ound of his mind.
+He braved the terrors of gaol-Ufe, he could Uve down all obloquy, persecution and misre###presentation on the strength of this Faith.
 All the political battles fought by him were not waged for any earthly reward but from a high sense of duty, based on an unshakable faith that God was working through him.